DhodiFahad/SampleE2ETests/README.md

 # SampleE2ETests

-This project is created to demosrate how is would test for the systems
+This project is created to demosrate how I would test the with cypress the systems below. https://crediference.com/ \

-https://crediference.com/ \
 https://coopprofiler.trailanalytics.com/